• start here

 Be prepared for all weather

-That means bringing warm clothes and rain gear, a durable tent with a rain fly and guy lines (even if you are planning to stay in huts!), and a cold-weather sleeping bag (-10C or better, Cal was freezing one night in his 0C bag and he hardly slept).
+The weather in Tasmania’s mountains is notoriously wild and unpredictable, and the Overland Track is absolutely no exception.
+That means bringing warm clothes and rain gear, a durable tent with a rain fly and guy lines (even if you are planning to stay in huts!), and a cold-weather sleeping bag (-10C or better).
+Read more about my recommended layers for the Overland Track in this packing list.

 When you’re on the trail, always carry enough water for the day plus an emergency stash, since there often isn’t potable water between the huts and it’s possible that bad weather might force you to set up camp in one of the emergency huts or to pitch your tent in a sheltered area.